 - Clergy-Led Shabbat Morning Worship – (See temple calendar for timing each week)

-Joyous worship held at either 9:15 a.m. or 11:00 a.m. in either our Bonda Chapel or Mandel Sanctuary, is led by clergy together with B’nai Mitzvah celebrants.
+Joyous worship, held many Shabbat Mornings at either 9:15 a.m. or 11 a.m., is led by clergy together with B’nai Mitzvah celebrants.
 Students guide the liturgy as they accept adult responsibility in the Jewish community, reciting and teaching from the Torah, and joining Anshe Chesed families and guests to celebrate our Shabbat worship and our Kiddush reception that follows.

 - Check out our established temple organizations – the Men of Fairmount Temple , Women of Fairmount Temple, Chevrei Tikva – A LGBT Community, Young People’s Congregation Family Committee or our Youth groups, and become a part of these inviting and close-knit communities within our synagogue.